Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

 Data-Dependent Reuser
 ------------------------------------

-When users have a small amount of labeled data, they can also adapt/polish the received learnware(s) by reusing them with the labeled data, gaining even better performance.
+When users have minor labeled data, they can also adapt the received learnware(s) by reusing them with the labeled data.

-- ``EnsemblePruningReuser`` selectively ensembles a subset of learnwares to choose the ones that are most suitable for the user's task:
+- ``EnsemblePruningReuser`` selects a subset of suitable learnwares using a multi-objective evolutionary algorithm and uses an average ensemble for prediction:

 .. code:: python